Copyranter: Pepsi proves again culture-jacking is still the lowest form of advertising - Digiday

 Still, the bar is high.
 Even “tasteful” culture-jacking ads should be viewed skeptically.
 Brands are not nonprofits.
 Brands are not your friend.
 If they run an “issue” or “purpose” ad, it’s still an ad, aimed at increasing sales.
 It’s not a documentary “film.”
 Understand that Dove doesn’t give a shit about “female empowerment.”
 They do give a big shit about female purchase power.

 Also, culture-jacking advertising is lazy.
 The concept already exists; it’s just sitting there, waiting for an execution to be wrapped around it.
 This is the main (unspoken) reason why so many brands are switching to “cause” marketing—it’s just plain easier than coming up with an entertaining/informative idea that sells a product/benefit.
-And by easier, I mean cheaper because the idea is simply copied.
+And of course it’s cheaper because the idea is simply copied.

 While Pepsi’s “protest” ad was the most cringeworthy recent example of forced altruism, there have been plenty others.
 To the rogue’s gallery.